The members of the WSLHD Board are appointed by the NSW Minister for Health for a term of up to four years.

 BEc (Hons), LLB, MPA, FAICD, FCIS, FGIA

-Jane is the director of Regional Development with the NSW Department of Industry.
+Jane is an Executive Director with the NSW Department of Industry.

-A solicitor with extensive corporate governance experience, she was director of the NSW Centenary of Anzac program.
+A solicitor with extensive corporate governance experience, she has had a range of roles working for NSW government.

 Her involvement on diverse boards including the University of Sydney Senate, Venues NSW, and Wheelchair Sports Australia has equipped Jane with a strong understanding of the strategies required for effective performance in complex organisations.